beezwax/WP-Publish-to-Apple-News/doc/README.md

 document describing the selected post, along with any related images, to your browser’s default Downloads location.

-Finally, the “Options” menu allows you to select a Pull Quote for the selected post.
+Finally, the “Options” menu allows you to create a Pull Quote for the selected post.
 In addition to entering a pull quote, you can choose to place it at the top, middle, or bottom of the selected post.

 ####Bulk Publishing Controls

-Bulk actions can be particularly helpful for pushing older content to Apple News.
-This is because Automatic Publishing only takes effect on content created or modified after the Apple News Plugin has been installed.
+Bulk actions can be particularly helpful for pushing older content to your Apple News channel.
+This is because Automatic Publishing only takes effect on content created or modified after the Publish to Apple News plugin has been installed.
 Therefore, to push a number of pre-existing posts to Apple News, Bulk Publishing can save significant time and redundant steps.

 *Warning: Using Bulk Publishing for a large number of pre-existing posts at one time may require significant processing time and server resources.
 It is recommended that you test this feature with smaller batches of pre-existing posts first.*

-You can also choose to publish several posts to your Apple News channel at once, using the bulk control located at the top left of this section.
+You can choose to publish several posts to your Apple News channel at once, using the *Bulk Actions* control located at the top left of this section.
 Simply check any number of desired posts, then select “publish” from the Bulk Actions menu.
 This will open a page displaying the posts you’ve selected, and the status of each post as it is pushed to Apple News.
 Note that while bulk publishing actions are in progress, you should not close your browser window or navigate away from this page.
-Doing so will not cause any problems, but will halt the bulk action in progress.
+Doing so will halt the bulk action in progress.

 ###Tips

-In general, very little effort should be required to configure content once you’ve configured this plugin to your desired settings.
+In general, little effort should be required to prepare your content itself for publishing to Apple News once you’ve configured this plugin to your desired settings.
 Even so, these simple tips will help your content look its best:

 ####Controlling Image Placement